-I agree with our investigator that this complaint is within our jurisdiction to consider.
-I have carefully considered the representations that Options has made.
-These are similar to those that it has made on many of the complaints brought to us of late.
-And my ombudsmen colleagues have already addressed the points raised on other cases.
-So whilst I shall address the factual situation in Mr P's case, I don't intend to deal with all the arguments again in detail here.
+As I agree with our investigator that this complaint is within our jurisdiction to consider, and Options didn't respond to his opinion, I don't intend to deal with this in great detail.
+Options has made similar allegations on many of the complaints brought to us of late.
+And my ombudsmen colleagues have already addressed the points that it has made on other cases.

-Our investigator found that the complaint was in jurisdiction, as it had been brought to us within three years of when Mr P was aware, or should reasonably have become aware, that he had cause to complain about Options.
+Our investigator found that the complaint was in jurisdiction, as it had been brought to us within three years of when Mr P was aware, or should reasonably have been aware, that he had cause to complain about Options.

-I too have found that Mr P wasn't aware, and shouldn't reasonably have become aware, that he could complain to Options until he consulted with his representative in late 2023.
+I too have found that Mr P wasn't aware, and shouldn't reasonably have become aware, that he could complain to Options until he consulted his representative in 2019 and was advised that Options had done something wrong and that he could complain about it.
+And that was within three years of when he did complain in 2020.